dahlfrederik/4sem_fullstackjs/README.md

 The notebook will be updated with more information as the semester goes on.

-## Later on there will be added more learning goals to this repository
+## Later on there will be added more learning goals to this repository from the other periods